-The debate over a cold moon versus a hot moon was settled when we saw up-close that the moon’s surface had ravines and molten rocks, proving the moon was hot at one point.
-The Late Heavy Bombardment theory sets the timeframe for when life appeared on earth.
-All seven basins where the moon was struck have rocks from 3.8 – 4 billion years ago, suggesting the earth was struck simultaneously, and leads us to the conclusion that life began 3.5 billion years ago.
-In the Imbrium-Procellarum terrain, there are 4.5 billion-year-old rocks, which is close to the age of the universe of 4.57 billion years.
-These may not be the oldest; we have to sample rocks from the largest basin called Aitken in the South Pole.
-This could help us determine how old the solar system is and how it came about.
+The debate over a cold moon versus a hot moon was settled when we saw up close that the moon’s surface had ravines and molten rocks, proving the moon was hot at one point.
+The Late Heavy Bombardment theory set the timeframe for when life appeared on earth.
+All seven basins where the moon was struck contain rocks from 3.8 – 4 billion years ago.
+This suggests the earth was struck at the same time and that life began 3.5 billion years ago.
+There are rocks in the Imbrium-Procellarum terrain that are 4.5 billion years old, which is close to the age of the universe (4.57 billion years old).
+These rocks may not be the oldest though.
+We still need to sample rocks from the largest basin, called Aitken, at the South Pole.
+This could help determine how old the solar system is and how it came about.

-Land on the moon with a crew of 16 scientists and engineers ready to stay by 2030.
-We will set up our base on the south side, because this is where the deepest crater is and where ice crystals have been found.
-Initially, the colony will not be self-sustaining and will require combustibles to be sent five times a year.
-Implementing a sustainable and affordable human and robotic program on the moon is discussed.
-To promote international and commercial participation, we must find a resource that can be mined for profit and produce solar power for all energy needs.
-We should mine for solar wind volatiles, helium-3 isotopes, created by the sun’s fusion reaction, which turns hydrogen into helium.
-It is a stable isotope of helium that only has one neutron rather than two.
-These volatiles are more abundant on the far side of the moon, because the near side of the moon always faces the earth.
+Arrive on the moon by 2030 with a crew of 16 scientists and engineers.
+The base will be on the south side because this is where the deepest crater is and where ice crystals have been found.
+Initially, the colony will not be self-sustaining, and combustibles will have to be shipped five times a year.
+A sustainable and affordable human and robotic program on the moon should be implemented.
+To promote international and commercial participation, we must find a resource that can be mined for profit and be used to produce solar power for all energy needs.
+We should mine for solar wind volatiles (helium-3 isotopes).
+They are created by the sun’s fusion reaction, which turns hydrogen into helium.
+It is a stable isotope of helium with only one neutron instead of two.
+Volatiles are more abundant on the far side of the moon since the near side of the moon always faces the earth.

-The moon consists of lower boiling point elements and therefore has a simpler mineral composition than earth.
+The moon has a simpler mineral composition than the earth because it consists of lower boiling point elements.
 The surface composition is O: 42%, Si: 21%, Fe: 13%, Ca: 8%, Al: 7%, and Mg: 6%.

 98% of the moon is made of four minerals:

-- Plagioclase feldspar: most are CaAlSi2O8, known as anorthite.
-Others are NaAlSi2O8, and this contains no iron and is therefore light, which is why the astronauts mainly brought this back.
+- Anorthite (CaAlSi2O8) is a common form of plagioclase feldspar.
+NaAlSi2O8 is another, and it contains no iron and is therefore light, which is why the astronauts mainly brought this back.